- First things first: what kind of care is right for you?

 From elated to overwhelmed (and through all the emotions in between), we’re here to help you enjoy a happy, healthy pregnancy.

-Physician care during pregnancy is provided by specialists who have completed four years of additional training in obstetrics and gynecology after finishing medical school.
+Physician pregnancy care is provided by specialists who have completed four years of additional training in obstetrics and gynecology after finishing medical school.
 They are trained to care for normal, healthy pregnancies, but are also able to help you navigate complications that may arise along the way, such as gestational diabetes or high blood pressure.
 OB/GYN physicians are also trained surgeons, which means they can (among other things) perform C-section deliveries, if needed.
 Most of our physicians work together in a team with midwives to offer the best care to our patients in pregnancy and birth.
 Find an OB/GYN physician >

 At WHA, you have the option of either!
 Our physicians and nurse-midwives attend births at seven Portland-area hospitals.
-We also offer care and support for natural, out-of-hospital birth at our Midwifery Birth Center >
+We also offer pregnancy care and support for natural, out-of-hospital birth at our Midwifery Birth Center >

 A pregnancy is divided into three trimesters, each one lasting 13 weeks or about three months.
 The fetus spends around 38 weeks in the uterus (womb), but the average length of gestation is calculated as 40 weeks from the date of your last period.